provided-as-is/events/README.md

 ## Who is behind this? 🧐

-Your friendly neighbourhood Formidable team, in collaboration with the awesome team at the [Maintainerati Foundation](https://maintainerati.org).
+Your friendly neighborhood Formidable team, in collaboration with the awesome team at the [Maintainerati Foundation](https://maintainerati.org).

 ## Are you going to do this event in [my city]?